industrial-edge/mounting-an-nfs-share-to-ied/README.md

 ## Usage

 After installing the app to Industrial Edge Device, you should be able to SSH to the OpenSSH-server container to test that everything works correctly.
+Use the following credentials on your machine to connect to the Edge device to see how the NFS Docker volumes work.

         ssh edge@192.168.178.20 -p 45555
         password: edge